ukk1/ITKST53/Lab1.md

-## Place your answers here.

-Exercise 1:
+## Zoobar HTTP Server vulnerabilities

 I first started to look for any vulnerable functions within the program that are known to be vulnerable to buffer overflows.
 OWASP states the following: "C library functions such as strcpy (), strcat (), sprintf () and vsprintf () operate on null terminated strings and perform no bounds checking."
 So these particular functions were the ones I was interested in if they were being used by the program.